thejpster/website/content/blog/blog-2025-09-28/index.md

 Having nothing to do would be bad, so we fail if we don't get at least one task to run.

 Now, to start, we need to push some data into each task's stack.
 Then we can hit the PendSV button to switch to the first task, and we're off!
-Note the extreme comment/code ratio - this stuff is almsot all load-bearing.
+Note the extreme comment/code ratio - this stuff is almost all load-bearing.

 ```rust
 impl Scheduler {